reetikpant/cmsapp/README.md

-A CMS using Django to allow users post, like and comment
+A CMS using Django to do all CRUD operation for user, post, like